betterscientificsoftware/bssw.io/Documentation/ContentReviewchecklist.md

 - [x] Topic is of interest to readers
 - [x] Relevance of the article
 - [x] Judging whether an article idea is appropriate for BSSw - This is done when the topic is in backlog column
-- [x] Judging the actual content of a contribution i.e PR is aceeptable or not - This needs to be done by the reviewers
+- [x] Judging the actual content of a contribution i.e PR is acceptable or not - This needs to be done by the reviewers
 - [x] Judging whether content is ready for publication - This "content" needs to be done by the reviewers but the auxillary things can be done following this current document.
 - [x] Document follows style guide